PA names square after mastermind of Ma'alot Massacre

-Naif Abu Sharakh was the commander of the Al-Aqsa Martyrs' Brigades (Fatah's military wing) in Nablus.
-He was involved in many terror attacks against Israel, including a double suicide bombing in Tel Aviv on Jan.
-5, 2003 in which 23 people were killed and dozens injured.
-Abu Sharakh was killed by the Israeli army on June 26, 2004.
+Naif Abu Sharakh - Palestinian terrorist and the commander of the Al-Aqsa Martyrs’ Brigades (Fatah’s military wing) in Nablus during the PA terror campaign in 2000-2005.
+He was involved in many terrorist attacks against Israel, including a double suicide bombing in Tel Aviv on Jan.
+5, 2003 in which 23 people were murdered and dozens were injured.
+Sharakh was killed during an Israeli army military operation in Nablus on June 26, 2004.

 Omar Muhammad Ziyada carried out a suicide bombing in 2002 that killed a 15-year-old girl and injured 16 others in the Israeli city of Herzliya.